The Most Popular Fairy Tale Stories of All Time

 If you found Snow White annoyingly passive, meet Sleeping Beauty, whose main claim to fame is, obviously, her century-long snooze, thanks to the curse of the wicked fairy who isn’t invited to Beauty’s christening.
 Throughout her childhood, everyone coddles young Beauty, sometimes known as Briar Rose, but on her 16th birthday, fate finds her, and off to sleep she goes.

-Sleeping Beauty may be a far-fetched tale, but it’s also a far-reaching one; according to Sur La Lune Fairy Tales, it dates to the “Volsunga Saga” from 13th-century Iceland, is found all across Europe, especially France, Italy and Germany, and even appears in The Arabian Nights.
+Sleeping Beauty may be one of the more far-fetched fairy tales for kids, but it’s also a far-reaching one; according to Sur La Lune Fairy Tales, it dates to the “Volsunga Saga” from 13th-century Iceland, is found all across Europe, especially France, Italy and Germany, and even appears in The Arabian Nights.

 In 1890, Russian composer Tchaikovsky wrote the musical score for a much-loved Sleeping Beauty ballet, and later still, the folks at Disney borrowed some of his music for their 1959 animated film version.
 Disney’s Sleeping Beauty was lavishly created in 70mm traditionally inked cells, but originally it “napped at the box office,” as one newspaper put it.
 This may be one reason it was Disney’s last fairy tale feature for 30 years until The Little Mermaid made its splash.

-Best known of the fairy tale “animal helpers,” Puss is a bold, swaggering trickster who masquerades as the servant of a great nobleman; eventually, his clever tactics bring his young master fame, fortune, and a fancy wife.
+This fairy tale for kids is best known for the “animal helpers.”
+Puss is a bold, swaggering trickster who masquerades as the servant of a great nobleman; eventually, his clever tactics bring his young master fame, fortune, and a fancy wife.
 The story was probably first recorded in 16th-century Italy, but Puss seems to have acquired his swashbuckling boots about 100 years later in France, in the same book of stories featuring Cinderella, Sleeping Beauty, and Beauty and the Beast, and he’s been rocking them ever since.

 What’s with the boots?
 In an age when the poor mostly went barefoot, shoes were an important status symbol.
 Think Nike Airs but even more so.
 And as Sur La Lune Fairy Tales points out, “Footwear is important in many popular fairy tales, such as Cinderella’s slipper… and the red-hot dancing shoes found in Snow White and the Seven Dwarfs.”
 Mostly we defy anyone not to find them pretty cute.